nortikin/sverchok/docs/nodes/generator/scripted.rst

 There are many ways to speed up python code.
 Some slowness will be down to innefficient algorithm design, other slowness is caused purely by how much processing is minimally required to solve a problem.
-A decent read regarding general methods to improve python code performancecan be found on `python.org <https://wiki.python.org/moin/PythonSpeed/PerformanceTips>`_.
+A decent read regarding general methods to improve python code performance can be found on `python.org <https://wiki.python.org/moin/PythonSpeed/PerformanceTips>`_.
 If you don't know where the cycles are being consumed, then you don't know if your efforts to optimize will have any significant impact.